Focus on nursing home workers amid continued virus outbreaks

 “Many residents are asymptomatic, and so are the staff, so they don’t always know that they have it,” said Charlene Harrington, professor emeritus at University of California, San Francisco’s nursing school.

-More than 23,000 people have died in long-term care and nursing home facilities since the first coronavirus outbreak in a nursing home in a Washington facility in February, according to a tally by The Associated Press.
+More than 23,000 people in the U.S. have died in long-term care and nursing home facilities since the first coronavirus outbreak in a nursing home was reported in Washington state in February, according to a tally by The Associated Press.

 On March 13, federal officials limited visits to essential healthcare workers and told facilities to halt communal dining and group activities and screen staff for fevers or cough.
 Many of the outbreaks have come since then, including in California, Texas, Minnesota and West Virginia, among other states.